×

 Marc O Matic

-Marc O Matic is renowned for his unique blend of traditional pen drawings and cutting-edge technology in Art and Augmented Reality.
+Marc O Matic is renowned for using traditional pen drawings and cutting-edge technology to blend Art and Augmented Reality.
 His work is characterised by a modern twist on steampunk aesthetics, featuring copper and metal tones.
 In addition to the visual aspect, he enhances his augmented reality (AR) creations with sound design, adding depth to the storytelling component of his work.

 Marc O Matic transforms his intricate pen drawings into immersive, interactive experiences using AR.
 When viewed through AR-enabled devices, his artworks come to life, often moving and evolving in real time, creating a dynamic interplay between the physical and digital.
 This interactive aspect allows viewers to engage with his art, going beyond mere observation to active participation.

-His approach to anonymity online, similar to artists like Daft Punk and Corpse Husband, places the focus squarely on his art.
-This mystique adds to the allure of his creations, drawing audiences into the fantastical worlds he conjures.
-In the field of Art in Augmented Reality, where the boundary between reality and digital art is fluid, Marc O Matic’s work stands out for its ability to transport viewers into a uniquely imaginative and technologically advanced universe.
+Like artists like Daft Punk and Corpse Husband, Marc O Matic’s online anonymity approach focuses squarely on his art; this mystique adds to the allure of his creations, drawing audiences into the fantastical worlds he conjures.
+In the field of art in augmented reality, where the boundary between reality and digital art is fluid, Marc O Matic’s work stands out for its ability to transport viewers into a uniquely imaginative and technologically advanced universe.

 These artists represent a growing community of creatives who are harnessing the capabilities of AR to expand the horizons of art, creating interactive, immersive experiences that merge the physical and the digital.